 This bears repeating — your credit score matters when you’re trying to buy a house.
 Your credit score has a direct impact on your mortgage interest rate.
-A great credit score with a rating higher than 740 could qualify you for the lowest available interest rates, compared to a credit score under 620 that might make it harder to get a loan.
-Talking to your mortgage lender about how you can fix some blemishes in your credit score is well worth the time and effort to get a lower interest rate.
-Lowering even one percentage point on a mortgage could save you thousands over the life of your loan.
+A great score could qualify you for the lowest available interest rates, compared to a poor score that might make it harder to get a loan.

 - Most loan programs are looking for a two-year job history in the same field — though changing jobs to move to a better position could be seen as favorable.

 - For recent college grads, you may still be able to get a home loan without a two-year work history.

 If you’ve recently transitioned from conventionally employed to self-employed, you may need five more documents to complete your mortgage approval:

 - Form 1120S or K1.

 - Both personal and business full tax returns for the last two years.

 - Current balance sheet and profit/loss statement.

 If you receive retirement or disability income, you may need five additional documents for home loan approval: